 Matzah

 This is the least exciting flatbread of the bunch.
-It’s essentially a large bland unleavened cracker.
-Matzah persists in Jewish culture largely an historical reminder of what an unlikable guy the Pharaoh was.
-Many Jews eat it once a year during Passover and enjoy tastier breads the other 364 days of the year.
+It’s essentially a large, bland, unleavened cracker.
+Matzah persists in Jewish culture largely as an historical reminder of what unlikable guys the Pharaohs were.
+Many Jews buy a box for Passover, and enjoy tastier breads the other 364 days of the year.

 Where Can You Buy the Best Vegan Bread?

-And forget about comparing any mass-produced bread to what a competent small bakery can produce.
-On freshness alone, there’s no comparison.
-Often it’ll still be warm from the oven.
-The person at the counter of your local bakery usually does some of the baking.
-They’ll always know the ingredients and each loaf’s vegan status.
+There is no comparing any mass-produced bread to what a competent small bakery can produce.
+Bread purchased at a bakery is often still warm from the oven, especially if you visit right when the shop opens.
+The person at the counter of your local bakery is often knowledgable about the baking process and will know the ingredients and each loaf’s vegan status.

 Every small bakery is different.
 One might specialize in classic French baking, while another might do Russian-style sourdough loaves in a brick oven.
-There’s no cheaper way to get ahold of truly gourmet food than buying freshly-baked bread from your local bakery.
-So it’s well worth spending a few minutes on Google Maps searching for bakeries, and then making a point of giving the ones near you a try.
+There’s no cheaper way to get ahold of truly gourmet food than by buying just-baked bread from your local bakery.
+So it’s well worth spending a few minutes on Google Maps searching for bakeries, and giving the nearest ones a try.

 What Big Bakeries are Vegan?